+Soliciting, Vending and Debt Collection (41 CFR 102-74,410).
 All persons entering in or on Federal property are prohibited from soliciting commercial or political donations, vending merchandise of all kinds, displaying or distributing commercial advertising, or collecting private debts, except for:

-- (a) National or local drives for funds for welfare, health or other purposes as authorized by 5 CFR part 950, entitled ''Solicitation Of Federal Civilian And Uniformed Service Personnel For Contributions To Private Voluntary Organizations," and sponsored or approved by the occupant agencies; - (b) Concessions or personal notices posted by employees on authorized bulletin boards; - (c) Solicitation of labor organization membership or dues authorized by occupant agencies under the Civil Service Reform Act of 1978 (Pub.
-L. 95-454); and - (d) Lessee, or its agents and employees, with respect to space leased for commercial, cultural, educational, or recreational use under the Public Buildings Cooperative Use Act of 1976 (40 U.S.C.
-490(a)(16)).
-Public areas of GSA-controlled property may be used for other activities in accordance with subpart D of this part.
+- (a) National or local drives for funds for welfare, he other purposes as authorized by 5 CFR part 950, entitled "Solicitation of Federal Civilian And Uniformed Service Personnel For Contributions To Private Voluntary Organizations," and sponsored or approved by the occupant agencies; - (b) Concessions or personal notices posted by employees on authorized bulletin boards: - (c) Solicitation of labor organization membership or dues authorized by occupant agencies under the Civil Service Reform Act of 1978 (Public Law 95-454); and - (d) Lessee, or its agents and employees, with respect to space leased for commercial, cultural, educational, or recreational use under the Public Buildings Cooperative Use Act of 1976 (40 U.S.C.
+581(h)).
+Public areas of GSA-controlled property may be us ties in accordance with subpart D of this part.

-Posting and Distributing Materials

-102-74.415 What is the policy for posting and distributing materials?

-All persons entering in or on Federal property are prohibited from:
+Posting and Distributing Materials (41 CFR 102-74.415).
+All persons entering in or on Federal property are prohibit-

-- (a) Distributing free samples of tobacco products in or around Federal buildings, under Public Law 104-52, Section 636. - (b) Posting or affixing materials, such as pamphlets, handbills, or flyers, on bulletin boards or elsewhere on GSA-controlled property, except as authorized in Sec.
-102-74.410, or when these displays are conducted as part of authorized Government activities. - (c) Distributing materials, such as pamphlets, handbills or flyers, unless conducted as part of authorized Government activities.
+- (a) Distributing free samples of tobacco products in or deral buildings, under Public Law 104-52, Section 636. - (b) Posting or affixing materials, such as pamphlets, hand bills, or flyers, on bulletin boards or elsewhere on GSAcontrolled property, except as authorized in Sec.
+102-74.410, or when these displays are conducted as part of authorized Government activities. - (c) Distributing materials, such as pamphlets, handbills, or flyers, unless conducted as part of authorized Government activities.
 This prohibition does not apply to public areas of the property as defined in Sec.
 102-71.20 of this chapter.
-However, any person or organization proposing to distribute materials in a public area under this section must first obtain a permit from the building's manager as specified in subpart D of this part.
+However, any person or organization proposing to distribute materials in a public area under this section must first obtain a permit from the building manager as specified in subpart D of this part.
 Any such person or organization must distribute materials only in accordance with the provisions of subpart D of this part.
 Failure to comply with those provisions is a violation of these regulations.